 Now it’s time to start coloring!

-If you addiction is out of control, you’ll need books (see some great ones here) and more FREE coloring pages to download and print.
+If your addiction is out of control, you’ll need books and more FREE coloring pages to download and print.

 Want more coloring?
 Check out this post on How to Color Like a Boss.

 And don’t forget the Essential List of Supplies for Coloring.

 And once you have finished your masterpiece, here are some ideas on how to Repurpose and Display Your Finished Coloring Pages including this coaster project.